kristoferlund/blog/src/content/blog/260505-agentic-org-transition.md

 That is the compounding part.
 The shared knowledge base makes the bots more useful.
 The bots then generate new artefacts from real user interactions.
 Those artefacts can feed the next iteration of the company world model.
 And as each new layer of signal is added, **the agentic organisation becomes more competent**.

-I think that makes the knowledge base one of the lowest-hanging fruits in the transition.
+The knowledge base is low-hanging fruit in the transition.

 If you want to become an agentic organisation, do not start by asking how many bots you can deploy.